ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

     ![image](https://github.com/ianderrington/genai/assets/76016868/8936aae6-4e1c-41f4-bc03-38092e829585)

 ??? abstract "[Structure-based scoring and sampling of 'Combinatorial Variant Effects from Structure' (CoVES)](https://github.com/ddingding/CoVES/tree/publish)" coves
-    The authors show in their [paper](https://www.biorxiv.org/content/10.1101/2022.10.31.514613v2) over 7 different combinatorial mutation studies, the ability to design proteins by exploring the design spacae without needs for combinatorial number of mutations.
+    The authors show in their [paper](https://www.biorxiv.org/content/10.1101/2022.10.31.514613v2) and [Nature](https://www.nature.com/articles/s41467-024-45621-4#Sec1) over 7 different combinatorial mutation studies, the ability to design proteins by exploring the design spacae without needs for combinatorial number of mutations.
 They build a model to estimate a residue preference effect for each amino acid variant at each position, and sums these effects to predict combinatorial variants.
 Simple linear and logistic models using a 'mutation effect preference of size 20(Amino Acids)x residue size' were able to predict the effect of variance.
 They could then use this to design sequences using Boltsman sampling and generate variatns that were much better.

     ![image](https://github.com/ianderrington/genai/assets/76016868/753aaf78-06b7-4199-999d-f08e78d7addd)
     ![image](https://github.com/ianderrington/genai/assets/76016868/5d933173-49e2-4f76-9a0a-d7834c00590a)